MMaquet/signal-inference-optimization/concepts.md

 - **Interpretable web** — web structured for probabilistic interpretation rather than indexing.
 Publishing to be reconstructed, not to be visited.
 The site as interpretive tool, not showcase.

 - **Consensus engineering** — deliberate shaping of shared interpretations through structured signal.
-The result of thesaurus + five laws + interpretive orchestration + corpus architecture + informational ecology applied together.
+The result of Codebook + five laws + interpretive orchestration + corpus architecture + informational ecology applied together.
 Four conditions: abandonment of parasitic terms, proprietary conceptual core, mastered repetition over time, signal hierarchy.
 Four measurement signals: inter-contextual stability, reformulation resistance, multi-query coherence, semantic convergence.

 - **Attractive density** — capacity of a dense, coherent signal to dominate reconstruction through mass and coherence.
 The vectorial mechanism that produces the interpretive center of gravity.
 Attractive density is the engine; the center of gravity is the observable result.